carloscastellanos/teaching/480/Spring 2025/fieldwork/fieldwork1.md

 - Consider accessibility, safety, and any permissions needed to use the space.
 2. Research the Site:
 - Investigate the history, purpose, and community associations with the site.
-- Identify any existing narratives, symbols, or cultural practices linked to the location.
+- Identify any existing narratives, symbols, historical figures or cultural practices linked to the location.
 3. Define Your Focus:
 - Decide if your project will emphasize storytelling, interaction, play, education, or artistic expression (this is optional, you can decide this later).

 ## Fieldwork Steps
+### Step 1: Observation and Documentation
+- Spend time exploring the site.
+Use all your senses to understand the space.
+- Document the following:
+    - Physical Characteristics: Shapes, colors, textures, and structures.
+    - Soundscape: Ambient sounds, conversations, or music.
+    - Light and Shadow: How light interacts with the environment during different times of the day.
+    - Human Activity: How people interact with the space—patterns of movement, social behaviors, and use of the area.
+- Capture photos, videos, and audio recordings to refer back to later.